[ Reference Info Index | Glossopedia ]

 Although the basic Kovàcs design would proliferate in Europe, it did not initially attain great popularity in the United States.
-Perhaps because of the post-World War I isolationist mood in America, many German products simply didn’t catch on in the U.S. The concept of the piston filler was too attractive to ignore, however, and on March 28, 1933, Conklin Pen Company engineer Andreas Bienenstein received U.S. Patent No 1,902,811, covering the features of the Nozac piston-filling pen that Conklin had introduced in 1931, illustrated here by a red/silver model featuring the herringbone pattern that Conklin called V-Line.
+Perhaps because of the post-World War I isolationist mood in America, many German products simply didn’t catch on in the U.S. The concept of the piston filler was too attractive to ignore, however, and on March 28, 1933, Conklin Pen Company engineer Andreas Bienenstein received U.S. Patent No 1,902,811, covering the features of the Nozac piston-filling pen that Conklin had introduced in 1931, illustrated here by a red/silver model featuring Conklin’s elegant Herringbone pattern.

 Two other patents were issued to Bienenstein on the same day, covering variations that were never produced; these patents served to forestall the development of virtually any piston pen using a similar mechanism.
 For this or other reasons, the Nozac was the only successful U.S.-made piston pen for more than 70 years.
 Shown here is a cross-sectional diagram of a Nozac, illustrating the construction of the piston mechanism.